vikingair/brocolito/README.md

 CLI.command('hello').action(() => console.log('hello world'));

-CLI.help(); // this will allow your CLI to print help messages on e.g. "-h" option CLI.parse(); // this needs to be executed after all "commands" were set up
+CLI.parse(); // this needs to be executed after all "commands" were set up
 ```

 Now you can run `cli -h` to see the help message or `cli hello` to print `hello world`.

-For more advanced features see [here](https://www.npmjs.com/package/cac).
+For more advanced features see below.

 ### Setup in GitHub Actions